jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/A--GettingStartedWithRaspberryPi.md

 1. Finally, plug in Raspberry Pi power supply to AC power, and use the micro USB cable to give power to your Pi.
 The screen should become live and your computer should now be booting up.

-	#####After successfully booting, you will be greeted with a blue screen and the Raspberry Pi Software Configuration Tool (raspi-config).
-This is a keyboard-based navigation menu (arrow keys and \<tab> key to navigate, \<enter> to select).
+	#####After successfully booting, you will be greeted with a blue screen and the Raspberry Pi Software Configuration Tool (`raspi-config`).
+This is a keyboard-based navigation menu (use the `arrow keys` and `<tab>` key to navigate, use `<enter>` or `<spacebar>` to select).

 1. The Operating System (OS) on Raspberry Pi assumes we have a 4 GB microSD card.
 Our card is 32 GB, so the first thing we need to do is expand the Raspberry Pi hard drive partition to fill up our whole card:
-	1. Navigate to and select option 1 Expand Filesystem
+	1. Navigate to and select option `1 Expand Filesystem`
 	1. You should get a prompt telling you the file system will be expanded on next reboot
-	1. Select \<OK>
+	1. Select **`<Ok>`**

 1. Raspberry Pi is designed in UK.
 Therefore, all defaults are for Britain (and you may notice some British spelling and grammar here and there).
-Here, we will reconfigure Raspberry Pi to fit us here in Houston TX with US Keyboard layout.
+Here, we will reconfigure Raspberry Pi for Houston, TX with US Keyboard layout.

 	1. The default is a British Keyboard Layout.
 We need to change this to US Keyboard Layout so that everything will match our hardware.

-	1. Navigate to and select option 4 Internationalisation Options
-	1. Select 13 Change Keyboard Layout, and select the following on successive menus:
+	1. Select option `4 Internationalisation Options` then `13 Change Keyboard Layout`.
+Configure successive options as follows:

 			Generic 104-key PC
 			Other